 Reopening to the Public

-- Public visitation hours for both the Berks History Center’s Henry Janssen Library and the museum will be Wednesday through Saturday from 9 AM to 3 PM, and appointments will be required.
+Please note that our hours have changed.
+Public visitation hours for both the museum and library will be Wednesday through Saturday from 9 AM to 3 PM, and appointments will be required.
 No walk-ins will be permitted.

 The appointment system is necessary to manage the capacity restrictions that have been mandated by the state, particularly in our research library.
 Additionally, there is a 72-hour quarantine for materials used by researchers.
 Appointments will help the staff at our library manage research materials in a way that is efficient and safe for our visitors.

 Plan Your Visit